 PDF grants are one-time grants without any guarantee of renewal.
-If a group has received three, sequential Community Organizing or Pioneer Valley Community Advised Fund Grants, they must wait at least two years before applying for these funds.
+If a group has received three, sequential COG Programs grants they must wait at least two years before applying for these funds.
 PDF typically does not provide multi-year grants or commitments.